markvan/markvan.github.io/_posts/2019-10-21-content-microcharging.markdown

 ---
 layout: post
-title:  "Cross-site content charging"
+title:  "Cross-site content pay per view"
 categories: web-design mobile-design
 permalink: /content-charging/
 ---
 ### What

-A payment system that works across different sites and devices, enabling site owners to recover micro payments for access to site content on a per page basis.
+A micro-payment system that works across different sites and devices, enabling site users to make payments for
+for access to site content on a per page basis.

 A Web and mobile solution was required that was exceptionally easy to use.